jeanimal/LogGenie/README.md

 # LogGenie - Cybersecurity Log Analysis Platform

-LogGenie is a comprehensive web application designed to assist cybersecurity operations analysts in finding potential threats in companies' telemetry logs.
+LogGenie is a web application designed to assist cybersecurity operations analysts in finding potential threats in companies' telemetry logs.
 The platform provides powerful tools for log upload, analysis, visualization, and AI-powered anomaly detection.

 ## Features